McPcholkin/local_gsm_nlp_backend_installer/README.md

 # LocalGsmNlpBackend installer for magisk

-Just install LocalGsmNlpBackend as system-less app
+Just install [LocalGsmNlpBackend 0.0.1.4](https://f-droid.org/en/packages/org.gfd.gsmlocation/) as system app

 ## How to make magisk module:
 - Clone repo (or download as zip)